SkySync-EPFL/prd/template/5-mvp.md

 ## Success Criteria

-**1. Adoption:** for committed companies: ≥80% of their flights for which the app was used during the hot-air balloon summer season (July till end of September) .
+**1. Adoption:** for committed companies: minimum of 80% of their flights for which the app was used during the hot-air balloon summer season (July till end of September) .

 **2. Feedback:** the average of ratings gathered through feedback surveys within the app and ratings shared on the play store should be at least 4 out of 5